fmalina/revisions-blocl/activism/wehaveneverbeenneoliberal.md

 corporations, and other business organizations, in the economy.
 [\*](#ASIN:B00SI6J9WI;LOC:2919)

-We don’t live in a free market society, let alone a neoliberal one where the market mechanism has replaced every other social institution.
+We don't live in a free market society, let alone a neoliberal one where the market mechanism has replaced every other social institution.

 Most economic activity actually takes place inside economic organizations and not within markets.
-This is a crucial point when we discuss neoliberalism, yet isn’t really considered by critical thinkers.
+This is a crucial point when we discuss neoliberalism, yet isn't really considered by critical thinkers.

 What has really characterized the last few decades are rationalities, ideas, policies and processes that have been about freeing-the-monopolies, not